-On August 13, 2003, we entered into a securities purchase agreement with MacAndrews & Forbes Holdings Inc. ("MacAndrews & Forbes") a Delaware corporation wholly-owned by Ronald O. Perelman, pursuant to which MacAndrews & Forbes and certain other investors as described herein invested an aggregate of \$1,000,000 in our company in exchange for an aggregate of 694,444 shares of our common stock at a price of \$1.44 per share and warrants to purchase up to an aggregate of additional 347,222 shares of our common stock at an exercise price of \$2.00 per share.
-Pursuant to the securities purchase agreement, MacAndrews & Forbes and certain other investors were also granted an option, exercisable through October 13, 2003, and, if required, subject to shareholder approval, to make additional investments in our company of up to an aggregate amount of \$9,000,000 in exchange for an aggregate of up to an additional 6,250,000 shares of our common stock and warrants to purchase up to an aggregate of an additional 3,125,000 shares of our common stock.
+On July 10, 2003, we received a proposal for an investment in us of an aggregate amount of up to \$10 million from MacAndrews & Forbes Holdings Inc. ("MacAndrews & Forbes"), a corporation wholly-owned by Ronald O. Perelman.
+Under the proposal, MacAndrews & Forbes would invest \$1,000,000 in exchange for 694,444 shares of our common stock at a price of \$1.44 per share, and warrants to purchase an additional 381,944 shares of our common stock at an exercise price of \$2.00 per share.
+MacAndrews & Forbes would also be granted an option, exercisable through October 1, 2003, to invest up to an additional \$9,000,000 in us on the same terms.
+The proposed transaction is subject to negotiation of definitive agreements between us and MacAndrews & Forbes.
+Additionally, depending on the size of MacAndrews & Forbes's investment, a portion of the transaction would be subject to stockholder approval, in accordance with the rules of the NASDAQ.